aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

   2. Execute ```helm init --service-account tiller --history-max 200```

-[Kubeflow](https://www.kubeflow.org/docs/about/kubeflow/) project objective is to simplify the management of Machine Learning workflows on Kubernetes.
-Follow the [Kubeflow quick start guide](https://www.kubeflow.org/docs/started/getting-started/) to install Kubeflow.
-Installing Kubeflow is optional for this project.

-## Install Helm charts for training using Kubeflow
+## Release Helm charts for training

 1. In the ```charts``` folder in this project, execute ```helm install --name mpijob ./mpijob/``` to deploy Kubeflow **MPIJob** *CustomResouceDefintion* in EKS using *mpijob chart*.